 Twenty-year-old Amber Graves was just five when her parents abandoned her and her one-year-old brother in the Bronx, New York.
 Graves and her brother spent years bouncing between homelessness and foster homes, with Graves also at times incarcerated for crimes she committed to help them get by.
 “My main priority wasn’t a dollhouse,” says Graves of the experience.
 “It wasn’t the race cars.
 No type of kid toys.
-It was making sure that me and my brother was safe and getting us out of this predicament.”
+It was making sure that my brother and I were safe and getting us out of this predicament.”

 It has been estimated that 4.2 million youth between thirteen and twenty-five experienced homelessness during 2017, a significant increase over previous years.
 In an effort to find out just how many of these youths have had experience with law enforcement, the Family and Youth Services Bureau conducted a survey of 654 youths in 11 major cities across the U.S. Their findings were stark: eight out of every ten youths had at least one interaction with police in their lifetime, six in ten youths had been arrested at least once, and four in ten had spent time in a detention center, prison, or jail.